scalalandio/chimney/docs/docs/cookbook.md

 ## Libraries with smart constructors

-Any type which uses a smart constructor (returning parsed result rather than throwing an exception) would require Partial Transformer rather than Total Transformer to convert.
+Any type that uses a smart constructor (returning parsed result rather than throwing an exception) would require Partial Transformer rather than Total Transformer to convert.

-If there is no common interface which could be summoned as implicit for performing smart construction:
+If there is no common interface that could be summoned as implicit for performing smart construction:

 !!! example